hibou107/blog/content/posts/comparator-library.md

 ```scala
 case class Toto(x: X, y: Y, z: Z...)
 ```
-The comparator should tells which field contains the differences between 2 objects
+The comparator should tell which field contains the differences between 2 objects

 `x / left != right`

 The ability to compare 2 case class is particulary helpful.
-If the calculation represent big steps, we want to output all the intermediate steps so we can control when the bug is entered into the system.
+If the calculation represents big steps, we want to output all the intermediate steps so we can control when the bug is instroduced into the system.

 When comparing two doubles, the comparator should take into account an acceptance error because we always have numerical error in numerical calculation: Only a little rearrangement of the function can result in some 1e-12 difference.

 Now there are 2 possibilities when the regression test fails: You either see what you have done is wrong and corrected it or you think the new value is the better value.
 For the later situation, you have to update the references values to the lastest version.

 Updating the reference values are risky and you should be sure about the new values.
 The reference values should be tracked by a CVS.

 # Designing the comparator